YiqinZhang/ThreeCardPoker/README.md

 - `Card.java`

   Card class includes two attributes: `<rank><Suit>` .
-I used a HashMap to interpret the rank from Character to Integer to make it more convenient to compare values.
-I used enum type to record the suit.
+I used a HashMap to interpret the rank from Character to Integer to make it more convenient to compare face values.
+I used the enum Suit to record the suits of the cards.

 - `Hand.java`

   Hand class is a collection of cards.
 In this case, the size is three.
 It contians four attributes: `<Card[]><id><Type><score>` .
 The cards are sorted in ascending order by rank.
 A unique id is assigned to the player, which will be returned as output if winning the game.
 I used enum Type to mark the types of hands with different priorities.
 So in the scoring system for the rank rule, a more prioritized type has more weight.
+The `calScore` function calculates the score for the hand and stores it in the score field of the hand objects.

 - `PokerHandEvaluator.java`